The Classical to Jazz Piano Mastery Program

 In 90 days, you will go from being reliant on sheet music, guessing your way through improvisation, and not knowing what or how to practice…

-To sitting down at the piano and playing full jazz standards start to finish — without sheet music, without stopping — comping and improvising in real time, and actually sounding like a jazz pianist, not a Classical pianist trying to fake it.
+To sitting down at the piano and playing full jazz standards, or your own compositions — without sheet music — comping and improvising in real time, and sounding like a real jazz pianist, not a Classical pianist trying to fake it.

 Dear friend,